 Reverse French Braid

 Reverse French braids sound complex, however with a little practice then you can become an expert in no time!
 On that note practice definitely makes perfect so it’s recommended that you have a trial run of the braiding before the wedding day to make sure you are comfortable with doing it and you like how it looks.
-Wouldn’t it be dreadful to struggle with it on the day, launch your hair tools out the window in a mad safe and show up to the wedding with hair like Medusa?
+Wouldn’t it be dreadful to struggle with it on the day, launch your hair tools out the window in a mad safe and show up as a wedding guest with hair like Medusa?

 To create a reverse French braid, backcomb a small section of your hair at the very top in order to create volume.
 From there, reverse French braid down from the centre parting of your hair, all the way down to the ends.
 With the leftover section of hair, you can either tuck it underneath the braids and fix it in place, or you can let it hang off your shoulders.